AMC-LAEB/flu-antiviral-stockpile/README.md

 ---
 ## Demo
-You could run a demonstrative run of the transmission model that simulates the US 2017/2018 influenza season by:
+You can run a demo run of the transmission model that simulates the US 2017/2018 influenza season by:
 ```
 cd flu-antiviral-stockpile
 python renewal.py simulate